 You are suddenly called away from your home for a long, but indefinite period of time.
 Do you have someone who could take care of your pet?
 For military personnel in the Reserves or the National Guard, this isn't an idle question.
 Tens of thousands of Americans have been called to defend the United States and their deployments could last many months.
-What will happen to the pet if you are unable to reclaim him?

 But even if you're not in the military, it's a good idea to have a long-term contingency plan in place, in case you're called away for an extended period.
 Family illness, for instance, may require your presence for weeks or months.
 Do you have someone whom you trust to take care of your pet?